Dispersion Characteristics of a Glide-Symmetric Square Patch Metamaterial with Giant Anisotropy: Numerical investigation

-Fig. \hyperref[fig_8]{8a} illustrates the effective relative permittivity ($\epsilon_t$), showing an advantageous range of values from approximately $800$ to $1200$ for the interval $0.07\le g/a\ge 0.16$.
+Fig. \hyperref[fig_8]{8a} illustrates the effective relative permittivity ($\epsilon_t$), showing an advantageous range of values from approximately $800$ to $1300$ for the interval $0.06\leq g/a\leq 0.15$.
 Similarly, Fig. \hyperref[fig_8]{8b} demonstrates a range of effective relative permeability values ($\mu_z$) from approximately $0.010$ to $0.050$ within the same interval.
 It is worth noting that Model 2 exhibits improved agreement with the numerical results compared to Model 1.
-A smaller $g/a$ ratio weakens the assumption of an exponential decay for the edge effect (see Supplemental Material), leading to a larger relative error in the calculated magnetic permeability.
+A smaller $g/a$ ratio reduces the size of the vacuum canals and weakens the assumption of an exponential decay for the edge effect in the magnetic problem (see Supplemental Material \cite{SM}), leading to a larger relative error in the calculated magnetic permeability.

 Figure \ref{fig_9} presents theoretical and simulation results, obtained using the aforementioned methodology, for the effective relative permittivity and effective relative permeability of the structure as a function of $b/a$ when $g/a=0.075$.
-Within the domain $0.0125\leq b/a\ge 0.0228$ a wide range of transversal permittivity values are achieved in Fig. \hyperref[fig_9]{9a} (from approximately $1500$ to $4500$).
-In contrast, Fig. \hyperref[fig_9]{9b} shows minimal variation in permeability within the same domain, with values ranging from approximately $0.013$ to $0.017$.
+Within the domain $0.0075\leq b/a\leq 0.028$ a wide range of transversal permittivity values are achieved in Fig. \hyperref[fig_9]{9a} (from approximately $1200$ to $12000$).
+In contrast, Fig. \hyperref[fig_9]{9b} shows minimal variation in permeability within the same domain, with values ranging from approximately $0.010$ to $0.017$.
 Notably, Model 2 exhibits significantly improved agreement with the numerical results compared to Model 1.
 When the $b/a$ ratio increases, the agreement of the theoretical models decreases with respect to numerical results since the assumption of tightly packet patches weakens.